algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 Implement a new feature to support multiplication operations in the calculator.

 - Implementation of the multiplication algorithm.
-- Update user interface to include multiplication.
+- Update the user interface to include multiplication.
-- Add unit test related to multiplications.
+- Add unit tests related to multiplications.

-This feature enhance the usability of the calculator, providing users with a new set of operations.
+This feature enhances the usability of the calculator, providing users with a new set of operations.
 ```

 For a fix committed after the previous example:

 ```
-Fix:  overflow with multiplication
+Fix:  overflow with multiplications

 Fix an issue where the multiplication may create an overflow if the inputs are higher than expected (over a trillion).

 see commit: 1a2b3c

-- If one of the value is higher than the limit, divide it into two separate value.
+- If one of the values is higher than the limit, divide it into two separate values.
 - If a value is too high, represent it with exponent (1e10 is equal to 1x(10x10))

 This fix allows users to apply multiplications to higher numbers without being subject to an overflow.